 Dry boat storage is any boat storage that is out of water.
 While wet slip storage has a convenience factor, dry boat storage has a cosmetic upside.
 Keeping your boat out of the water will help keep the exterior clean.
 It also reduces the chance of mildew and other water induced inconveniences.

-Different Dry Boat Storage Methods
+Types of Dry Boat Storage

 At some marinas, dry boat storage means lifting your boat out of the water onto a rack.
 The boat stays close to the water or in a warehouse.
 Sometimes, these warehouses are even heated.
 However, this kind of storage is mostly found at the coasts especially in warmer areas like California, Texas, or Florida.
 You may although also find dry rack storage in places like Chicago or popular boating areas like Lake Tahoe.